Dongyin: Demographics

 The inhabitants are genetically related to Changle, Fujian.
 Till today, Fuzhou accent and Ningde (閩東) customs are still well maintained.
 Among the last names of the one thousand inhabitants, the majority are Lin, Chen, and Liu.

 As of 2018, persons over 65 years of age made up 7.7% of the population of Dongyin Township, which was the lowest proportion of the population of any township in Taiwan (ROC).

 Economy

 After years of dependence on large quantities of fish as food, the fish resources have been depleted.
 The main source of income is from shop and store businesses.
 Public service sectors include one Town Hall, one police station, and one health center.
 In recent years, developing tourism has become a goal for the local administration and inhabitants to achieve.

 Energy

 The electricity for the township is supplied by the Dongyin Power Plant.

 Education

-The township has one elementary school and one junior high school.
+The township has one school: Lienchiang County Dongyin Elementary and Junior High School (連江縣立東引國民中小學).
 Therefore, most of the islanders move out from the township to pursue any education at the senior high school level or higher.

+National Matsu Senior High School (國立馬祖高級中學), operated by the national government, is located in Nangan.